caasileo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. the file script 7-everybody gives the execute permission to the owner groups and other users of the file hello.
 8. the file script 8-James_Bond gives only other users of the file 'hello' all permissions while the user and groups have none.
 9. the file script 9-John_Doe give the user all permissions, the group read and write permissions and others write and execute permissions.
+10. the file script 10-mirror_permissions gives the file hello the same permissions as the file hello.